-Bushfire Prone Land mapping found on the Port Stephens Council web sites indicates that the north western corner of R86928 adjacent to Rocky Point Road and Farm Road is designated as fire prone land.
+Bushfire Prone Land mapping found on the Port Stephens Council web sites indicates that a large proportion of R91621 is designated as fire prone land.
 Where this designation occurs and a proposal is for a special fire protection purpose, a bushfire safety authority must be obtained from the Rural Fire Service.
 This is usually achieved by way of a report prepared by a bushfire specialist and usually accompanies a development application.